-If you want to see JMU for yourself, plan a visit.
+If you are interested in seeing JMU for yourself, be sure to plan a visit!
 The best way to reach campus is to take Interstate 81 to Harrisonburg, or book a flight to the nearest airport, Shenandoah Valley Regional.

 You can also take a virtual campus tour to get a sense of what JMU and Harrisonburg are like without leaving home.

 The deadline for Fall first-year applications to JMU is Jan 15.